Snowflake Copilot: Everything We Know About This AI-Powered Assistant

 Bottomline: Standardize your metadata for more accurate, reliable insights with Snowflake Copilot #

 Snowflake Copilot is a promising tool that has the potential to democratize data analysis within the Snowflake environment.
-Despite its early stage, Copilot’s ability to automate and streamline SQL query generation and refinement is already a significant asset for data teams.
+Copilot’s ability to automate and streamline SQL query generation and refinement is already a significant asset for data teams.

 It’s vital to note that standardizing your data and metadata — ensuring that it’s consistently structured, labeled, and contextualized — is crucial for delivering more accurate, reliable insights with Snowflake Copilot.

 While creating customized views can help, a more scalable and sustainable solution is to establish a unified glossary.
-This centralized repository would offer enriched information on your assets with:
+This centralized repository would act as a unified control plane, offering enriched information on your assets with:

 - Standardized names and descriptions